jyousefpour1/challenge/README.md

 ## The python script challenge.py allows users to convert temperature and volume

-### Temprature can be converted between kelvin, celsius , fahrenheit and rankine
+### Temperature can be converted between kelvin, celsius , fahrenheit and rankine

 ### Volumes can be converted between liters , tablespoons , cubic-inches, cups , cubic-feet and gallons